wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-beyond-report-development/includes/5-summary.md

-In this module, you have learned how to teach the **Beyond report development** module of instructor-led course **Power BI paginated reports in a day** to your Data Analyst customers.
+In this module, you have learned how to teach the **Beyond report development** module of instructor-led course **Power BI Paginated Reports in a Day** to your Data Analyst customers.
 You now have the skills, knowledge, and resources to help your students learn more about Power BI paginated reports.

 Creating a report is just the first step in providing information to your organization.